 - Causes of sporadic Alzheimer's disease

-- Thalamocortical and corticothalamic interactions
+- Thalamocortical interactions

 - Diversity of cortical and subcortical GABAergic neurons